 - Non-browning potatoes: The Institute of Agricultural Technology of Argentina (INTA) used CRISPR to develop potatoes that don’t turn brown.
 The genes of the sugars responsible for the browning process were turned off.
+Field trials began in 2020.

 - Hypoallergenic milk: INTA used gene editing techniques to develop calves that produce milk that did not contain the genes of the proteins that cause allergic reactions.